leidyjaramillop/telco-churn-prediction/telco-churn-prediction/README.md

 ## 📌 Project Overview

-This project predicts customer churn using machine learning techniques to help businesses proactively retain customers.
+Customer churn prediction is critical for subscription-based companies.
+This project aims to identify customers likely to churn using machine learning techniques and provide actionable business insights.

 ---

 ## 🎯 Business Objective

-Predict customers likely to churn and identify the main factors influencing churn.
+Predict customers likely to churn and identify key drivers of customer attrition.

 ---